DEV Community

 Conclusion

 I’ve never been as happy coding as I am when I'm implementing this architecture (or at least its most valuable lessons).
-To me, it's meant the difference between randomly writing commands in the screen until it works, and actually feeling in control over what's happening.
+To me, it has meant the difference between randomly writing commands in the screen until it works, and actually feeling in control over what's happening.
 That's the reason I'm writing this long-ass article.
 If I can help anyone feel the same joy, I've done my part.

 That being said, this architecture, and indeed DDD in general, is not for everybody and every project.
 Millett and Tune say that if you're building another todo list app, then you probably don't need DDD.
 I think this is because there's no complexity to be managed in a todo list.
 Any developer can come to the code and understand everything, because everyone knows how todo lists work.
 However, if you're building a unique todo list, with features that make it special to the users, then perhaps the teachings of DDD will prove useful to you.